 Learn how to move around Paris

 Public transportation in Paris works really well and tourists can count on a great web of buses and the metro.
 The metro is probably the fastest way to get from one place to the other.
-A one way ticket costs €1.90 and you can get it at the metro station.
-You can use it for connections too, as long as you don’t leave the station.

 Remember to keep your metro ticket once you are inside the station, as you need it to actually get out!
 If you are caught without a ticket, the fine starts at €33 and it’s really not worth risking that.